 (This and next week’s column will consist of excerpts from a sectoral presentation in Parliament on April 23.)

-Always remember the premise we must start from.
-The only way to achieve high growth for the nation, a wholesome social climate and the prospect of personal achievement for all is the exponential rather than the incremental transformation of education and training.
-Every Jamaican has to become a lifelong learner, and all of our children…yes, all… must be equipped as early as possible with the basic social, academic and technical competencies to enable them to pursue new learning throughout their lives.
+My fundamental premise is that the only way to achieve high growth for the nation and the prospect of personal achievement for all is the exponential rather than the incremental transformation of education and training.

 Ronald Thwaites is member of parliament for Kingston Central and opposition spokesman on education and training.
 Email feedback to email@example.com.